 2. The item is designated as an "open invoice" once entered.

 3. Based on the preset terms, enter the invoice's payment date (ensure you take all the discount opportunities provided).

 4. Debit or charge the proper accounts with the money.
 Note that most businesses record AP items as expenses on their income statement.
-However, businesses can record an offset to prepaid or fixed assets in other cases.
+However, in other cases, companies can record an offset to prepaid or fixed assets.